 - Viewing source code from browsers

 - Inspecting web page elements

 - CSS linters

 Project1: Simple Brochure website

 Using techniques studied during HTML and CSS intro, we will create a simple brochure website with multiple pages.
 The project will showcase step by step the creation of webpages from scratch, following good practices and Web Standards as well as demonstrating styling and layout techniques.
-Among other topics, we will focus on creating sticky navigations, creating columns with Flexbox related properties and how to plan and create a simple gallery.
+Among other topics, we will focus on creating sticky navigations, creating columns with Flexbox/CSS Grids related properties and how to plan and create a simple gallery.

 Project2: CSS driven gallery

 Stretching the boundaries of CSS, we will create an image gallery with CSS only: disjointed rollover, css positioning, background techniques.

 Students will be given time to plan and work on their class project, while the trainer will guide and mentor them to make sure they follow best practices highlighted during the course.
 At the end of day 4, students will learn how to publish their projects via FTP software like FileZilla.